Code4Community/Code4Community.github.io/tutorials/js.md

 #### While Loops

-While loops work the same way as they do in other languages, so this will be brief.
+While loops are the same as in other programming languages, so this will be brief.
 The syntax for while loops looks like this:

 ```javascript
 while (condition) {